joerg-pfruender/joerg-pfruender.github.io/_posts/2020-04-24-raspi-apache-opensong.md

 2. You need a wall and a projector do display it.

 In former times we all had songbooks and everyone looked for the songs on his own.
 Nowadays everybody has smartphones.
-Whatabout using them as songbooks?
+What about using them as songbooks?

 You just need to have a webserver that anybody can access in your church's wifi.